 1. Suave Essentials Daily Clarifying Shampoo for Swimmer’s Shampoo

 The name says it all.
-This shampoo isn’t exactly a swim shampoo, but it is designed to rid your hair from anything that’s in it whether it be dirt, product buildup, or in this case, chlorine.
-Keep in mind that any clarifying shampoo will leave your hair feeling squeaky clean, so be sure to follow up with either a moisturizing conditioner or a deep conditioner to replenish any lost moisture.
+Suave Essentials Daily Clarifying Shampoo and Conditioner isn’t exactly a swimmer’s shampoo and conditioner set, but it’s designed to rid your hair from anything that’s in it whether it be dirt, product buildup, or in this case, chlorine.

-Let’s say you have hair that’s prone to damage where swimming in a pool might seem like you’re rubbing salt into a wound (so to speak).
-Post dive, wash your hair with this shampoo by Dove to repair your hair while also cleansing it.
+If you have hair that’s prone to damage, swimming in a pool might seem like you’re rubbing salt into a wound (so to speak).
+Post dive, wash your hair with Dove Nutritive Solutions Clarify & Hydrate Shampoo and Conditioner. follow up with the coordinating Conditioner to repair your hair while also cleansing it.
 If you’re a frequent swimmer, consider adding this shampoo to your hair care routine.
 Continuous use strengthens the hair making it resilient to damage.

 How to Prevent Hair Damage While Swimming

-Next time you go for a dip, you can prep your hair with an oil like coconut oil or your favorite leave-in conditioner before swimming.
+Next time you go for a dip, you can prep your hair beforehand.
+You can do this by using a leave-in conditioner like, Nexxus Scalp Inergy Paraben-Free Leave-in Conditioner or oil, like coconut oil.
 These hair care products can act as a barrier protecting your hair from the damaging effects of chlorine.
 If you have color-treated hair, you can opt for using a serum to help protect your color while swimming.

 For even more protection, use Bed Head by TIGI Beach Bound Protection Spray.
 This spray helps protect against heat, humidity, and UV complex.
 Repair Active Technology helps make hair stronger and prone to less breakage.
 Plus, you can use it on color-treated hair, so this really is a must-have for summer.